splintered-reality/py_trees_ros/tests/README.md

 # Tests

-Make sure you source the virutal environment in all cases to run tests in this way (if you are using a colcon environment, the same commands will eventually hold once ros2's rosdep becomes functional).
+Make sure you source the environment to run tests.

 ## Executing Tests

-Always run tests from the root directory, since that is where it will pick up the nosetests configuration in `setup.cfg`.

 ```
-# All Tests via SetupTools (indirectly)
+# run all tests will full stdout
-$ python3 setup.py nosetests
+$ python3 -m unittest discover
-# All Tests via Nosetest (directly)
-$ nosetests ./tests
-# A single test
+# run a single test
-$ nosetests tests/test_oneshot.py
+$ cd tests && python3 ./test_exchange.py
+# step back and run from setup.py (what colcon does)
+$ python3 setup.py test
 ```